 7 Hills Brewing was established in 2017 and is located in a corner of my beloved Millwork District in Dubuque.
 They converted an old disused warehouse into this large brewpub complete with an outside sitting area (which is dog friendly).

-Unlike Dimensional Brewing Co’s closed off brewery area, 7 Hill’s is all open planned, with the kettles, fermenters and tanks all sat right there in the corner.
+Unlike Dimensional Brewing Co’s closed off brewery area, 7 Hill’s is all open planned.
+The kettles, fermenters and tanks all sat right there in the corner.
 This also fills the room with a lovely smell of cooking beer!
 It almost has a Charlie and the Chocolate Factory feel to it as you can watch the staff checking on different things!

 They also have a couple of Dubuque themed beers too, like the ‘Town Clock’ pilsner and ‘Bernie’s Red Ale’ (Bernie is the local ice hockey team’s mascot (The Fighting Saints)).